cserteGT3/JuliaCon2020RANSAC/slides/JuliaCon2020.md

 ### Iteration

-1. sampling
+1. Sampling
-2. fitting
+2. Fitting
-3. scoring
+3. Scoring
-4. extraction (refitting)
+4. Extraction (refitting)

 ???
 In every iteration, we sample 3 point-normal pairs and try to fit all the primitives to those pairs.
 We discard the invalid candidates and collect the valid ones.